 Nicknamed Bookseller’s Row, Cecil Court is a hidden gem right in the heart of central London where you might find your next favourite read.

 Free exercise classes in London

-87. Get your skates on with these free roller skating lessons across the capital.
+Get your skates on with these free roller skating lessons across the capital.

-88. Find inner peace with lunchtime meditation sessions.
+Find your inner peace with 20 minutes’ worth of lunchtime meditation sessions.

-89. Work up a sweat at these exercise classes.
+Work up a sweat at one of these exercise classes in Central London.

-90. Strike a pose with yoga classes at St Margaret’s House.
+Strike a pose with one of these yoga classes in London – downward dogs at the ready!

 Free parks and gardens in London

 Park yourself at one of these spots for a fabulously free afternoon, or wander beneath the trees and reconnect with nature.
 Oh, and if you’re enjoying this massive list, we’ve got another one dedicated entirely to parks and gardens!

 One of London’s eight Royal Parks, Hyde Park is a Grade I-listed spot which has the Serpentine, gardens, galleries and more.